 Family Camping Glastonbury.
 So you are bringing your children to Glastonbury.
 Good for you.
 Glastonbury is for all ages, and all ages love it.
 The Kidzfield area has been at the festival since 1979 and is exclusively for children (and their parents, of course).
 There is also a Green Kids Area up in The Green Fields.

 The campsite stewards (who are brilliant) will try and meet as many families arriving in these areas.
 They can help you find space and even give you a hand carrying your gear if they are not too busy.
 They will also monitor the areas throughout the day and night.
+Cockmill fills up before Wicket, so if you are arriving at the festival after Wednesday, bear that in mind.

 As these are the family camping areas, you will be asked to keep the noise down in the evenings and expect to be among the festival early risers in the mornings!
 Facilities such as paper ‘emergency contact’ wristbands will be available at these campsites as well as at the Kidzfield and Green Kids areas, and Info Points across the Festival site.